jonas089/ciphercurve-trie/README.md

-⚠️ This is not a production library ⚠️

-⚠️ Optimization work in progress ⚠️
+⚠️ Refactor in progress ⚠️

 Refactor is in progress, see [here](https://github.com/jonas089/jonas089-trie/tree/refactor).
 I am making good progress and the new Trie actually maintains state (the one in the master branch won't work for actual blockchain use).